chggr/scripts-config/README.md

 This repository contains various scripts and configuration files.
 Please see a brief description of each directory in this repository below.

+## iptables
+Contains rules and scripts for iptables, the Linux Kernel Firewall.
+These rules can be loaded on any Linux host to selectively block or allow incoming and outgoing TCP/UDP/ICMP network traffic.

 ## mutt
 Contains configuration files for Mutt, a text-based email client for Linux.
 The configuration has been tested and works fine for Mutt 1.5.24 and Gmail, but